Fritta013/Research-Track-Assignment-1/python_simulator-assignment22/robot-sim/README.md

             add code of the golden token to the list of already organized golden tokens

-        Elif the y rotation of golden token is less than the +threshold distance and higher than the -threshold distance
+        ElIf the y rotation of golden token is less than the +threshold distance and higher than the -threshold distance

                 print "Ah, that'll do."

                 call drive with speed of 20 and delay of 0.5

-        Elif the y rotation of golden token is less than the -threshold
+        ElIf the y rotation of golden token is less than the -threshold

                 print "Left a bit..."

                 call turn with speed of -2 and delay of 0.5

-        Elif the y rotation of golden token is higher than the +threshold
+        ElIf the y rotation of golden token is higher than the +threshold

                 print "Right a bit..."